 Although the effect of mosaicism may not be visible (or is only visible in tortoiseshell cats), the whole body is a mosaic of genetically different cells.
 This was demonstrated when CC the cloned kitten was born.
 Cloned from a tortoiseshell-tabby female, CC could have turned out either red-tabby or brown-tabby (the white patches are caused by a different gene), but not tortoiseshell tabby.
 Nature's equivalent of clones are identical (monozygotic - coming from a single egg) twins.
-X chromosome inactivtion means that female identical twins may turn out to be very different and at the genetic level, they are not truly identical.
+X chromosome inactivation means that female identical twins may turn out to be very different and at the genetic level.

+Although X chromosome inactivation is only visible on the skin, it affects all the cells of the body.
 In 2006, I was contacted by Lisa Lorea whose tortie female displayed erratic behaviour and died of a neurological problem aged 9 years.
 Lisa had been told that torties were more prone to such problems.
 My own tortie girl, Motley, was put to sleep due to a brain tumour in 2006 (she had previously had a mammary tumour removed).
-It is possible, though I have not found any data or research to confirm it, that the X-chromosome inactivation that causes the tortie pattern may also be linked to a higher frequency of such problems and that this might be linked to their reputation as "naughty torties".
+It is possible, though I have not found any solid data or research to confirm it, that the X-chromosome inactivation that causes the tortie pattern is also linked to a higher frequency of such problems and that this might be linked to their reputation as "naughty torties".

-According to leading cat geneticist Roy Robinson there were three possibilities which can cause tortoiseshell tomcats: somatic mutation (sometimes termed mosaicism), Klinefelter syndrome and chimaerism.
+Leaving aside mistaken identity, there are three possibilities that can cause tortoiseshell tomcats: somatic mutation (sometimes termed mosaicism), Klinefelter syndrome and chimerism.

 Somatic mutation causes ginger cats to have small black spots, much like moles or birthmarks in humans.
 Occasionally, these black blemishes may be large enough to give the appearance of a tortoiseshell cat, albeit one with a low amount of black.
 The size of the black patches may also depend on how early in embryo development the mutation happened.
 Very late and it gives a spot or speckle.
 Where it happens earlier, the black patches are larger as the cells multiply during embryo growth.
 Somatic mutation is rarely noticed in female cats because tortoiseshell is an unremarkable colour of females - it may be noticed if a black or tortoiseshell female kitten appears in a litter where black or tortoiseshell is a genetically impossible outcome of the mating.
 In ginger-and-white cats where there is a lot of white, the addition of even small black patches can give the appearance of a calico cat.